 WA Sens.
-Patty Murray, Maria Cantwell joins calls for Sen. Bob Menendez to resign
+Patty Murray, Maria Cantwell join calls for Sen. Bob Menendez to resign

 Cantwell, in a statement Wednesday, also called the indictment “shocking and disturbing” and said that while everyone deserves their day in court, “I don’t believe anyone under such a damning indictment can effectively serve, and I urge Senator Menendez to step aside.”

 The statements add to those of numerous other prominent Democrats, including New Jersey Gov. Phil Murphy and Sen. Cory Booker, D-N.J., who have said Menendez should resign.
-Sen. John Fetterman, D-Pennsylvania, was the first senator to call for Menendez’s resignation.
+Sen. John Fetterman, D-Pa., was the first senator to call for Menendez’s resignation.

 Menendez and his wife were charged last week in a sweeping bribery case, with federal prosecutors accusing them of accepting cash, gold and a luxury car in exchange for favors including aiding the government of Egypt and interfering in three criminal cases.